Nganga02/Temp-and-humidity-control/README.md

-# greenhouse_app

-A new Flutter project.
+# Greenhouse Temp and Humidity remote monitoring

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project utilizes connection of an ESP micro controller with an android application using the mqtt protocol.

 A few resources to get you started if this is your first Flutter project: